Bosonic Functional Determinant Approach and its Application to Polaron Spectra: Method

 where

-This has been successfully applied to the Fermi polaron problem \cite{Knap2012, Cetina2016, Schmidt2018, Liu2020} to compute exactly the dynamical overlap
+This has been successfully applied to the Fermi polaron problem \cite{Knap2012, Cetina2016, Liu2020} to compute exactly the dynamical overlap

 where $\fock H_i$ and $\fock H_f$ are initial and final Hamiltonians of a sudden change (a \emph{quench}) in coupling strength.
 From $S$, one could then obtain its Fourier transform, the spectral function $A$.
-For Bosons, unfortunately, \eqref{eq:FDA} cannot be applied below the critical temperature because of the ``grand canonical catastrophe'': The grand-canonical ensemble (GCE) is not applicable here, since in it, the condensate density $n_0$ does not assume a well-defined value, but follows an exponential distribution.
-If we tried to compute an expectation value $\braket O$ using the GCE, we would instead obtain its Laplace transform in $n_0$, $\braket{O}_{gc} = \frac{1}{\braket{n_0}_{gc}} \int e^{-n_0 / \braket{n_0}_{gc}} \braket{O}_{n_0} dn_0$, which does not correspond to the experimental situation of fixed $n_0$.
+For Bosons, on the other hand, \eqref{eq:FDA} cannot be applied below the critical temperature because of the grand-canonical catastrophe: in the GCE, the condensate density $n_0$ does not assume a well-defined value, but follows an exponential distribution.
+If we tried to compute an expectation value $\braket O$ using the GCE, we would instead obtain its Laplace transform in $n_0$, $\braket{O}_\text{gc} = \frac{1}{\braket{n_0}_\text{gc}} \int e^{-n_0 / \braket{n_0}_\text{gc}} \braket{O}_{n_0} dn_0$, which does not correspond to the experimental situation of fixed $n_0$ \cite{Kristensen2019, Christensen2021}.